Optimal Stopping Methodology for the Secretary Problem with Random Queries: Appendix

 where the last equality is due to the fact that $\xi_t=1$ forces $z_t$ to become 1 as well, therefore the numerator is 0 if $z_t\neq1$.
-This fact is captured through the indicator function $\ind{z_t=1}$.
+This property is captured with the indicator $\ind{z_t=1}$.
 We can now write

-where $\q(\zeta_{t_k})$, following the model in \eqref{eq:rand-model}, denotes the probability of the genie responding with the value $\zeta_{t_k}$ given that $\xi_{t_k}>1$.
-We also observe that the second and last equality are true due to the fact that it is impossible two samples at different time instances to have the same value, while the forth equality is true because according to our model when we condition on $\{\xi_{t_k}>1\}$ then $\zeta_{t_k}$ is independent from all ranks, other responses and other sample values.
+where $\q(\zeta_{t_k})$, following the model in \eqref{eq:rand-model}, denotes the probability of the expert responding with the value $\zeta_{t_k}$ given that $\xi_{t_k}>1$.
+We also observe that the second and last equality are true due to the fact that fourth is impossible for two objects at different time instances to have the same value, while the forth equality is true because, according to our model when we condition on $\{\xi_{t_k}>1\}$ then $\zeta_{t_k}$ is independent of all ranks, other responses and other object values.

-In order to modify the denominator in \eqref{eq:app-lem2-1} due to the indicator function $\ind{z_t=1}$ in the numerator it is sufficient to analyze the denominator by fixing $z_t=1$.
+In order to modify the denominator in \eqref{eq:app-lem2-1}, due to the indicator $\ind{z_t=1}$ in the numerator it is sufficient to analyze the denominator by fixing $z_t=1$.
 Specifically

-where in the third and last equality we used the fact that it is impossible for $t>t_k$ to have $z_t=1$ when $\xi_{t_k}=1$ because this requires $\xi_t<\xi_{t_k}$ which is impossible since $\xi_{t_k}=1$.
-Dividing the numerator with the denominator proves that
+where in the third and the last equality we used the fact that for $t>t_k$ we cannot have $z_t=1$ when $\xi_{t_k}=1$ because this requires $\xi_t<\xi_{t_k}$ which is impossible since $\xi_{t_k}=1$.
+Dividing the numerator by the denominator proves that